 Today, we’ll be taking a closer look at the portable and affordable digital piano from Casio’s Privia line – the Casio PX-160.

-At the same time, Casio took a step forward with the PX-160 having improved the weak sides of its predecessor and added some new features.
+At the same time, Casio took a step forward with the PX-160 by fixing the imperfections of its predecessor and adding new features.

 The speaker system has also been redesigned and sounds much better now.